Westminster Abbey Entry Tickets

 Do I need a ticket to get into Westminster Abbey?

-Booking online for a date and time secures the visit and grants priority entry, while the Abbey sells same-day tickets at the door subject to capacity.
+Yes, sightseeing visitors need a timed entry ticket to explore Westminster Abbey, one of London’s top attractions.
+Booking online for a date and time secures the visit.
 Entry covers the church, the chapels, Poets' Corner, the royal tombs, the Cloisters, and a multimedia guide.
 Visitors book the Queen's Diamond Jubilee Galleries and verger-led tours separately, alongside the Abbey entry ticket.

 Worshippers attend services without a ticket, though these services do not open the tombs, monuments, or galleries for viewing.

 What can you see inside Westminster Abbey?